 - General damages.
 If your claim is successful, you’ll receive compensation to cover the pain, suffering, and loss of amenity caused by the car hitting you.

 - Special damages.
 Here you’ll claim back any expenses or costs caused by the accident.
 For example, you could claim back the cost of replacing your bicycle, clothing, and other equipment damaged or lost during the collision.

 As part of your claim, a medical assessment will be needed.
 This will be conducted by an independent expert and appointments can usually be booked locally by our personal injury solicitors.

-The settlement you’d get for being hit by a car on your bike would primarily depend on what type of injuries you received and how bad they were.
+The settlement you’d get as a cyclist hit by a car would primarily depend on what type of injuries you received and how bad they were.
 However, we’ve listed some examples of payout amounts for common injuries as a guide below.